A poster for the new documentary “Unveiled: Daisy Bates and Johnny Cash.”

 CARTER: The change that needs to be done is to change the campaign finance laws.
 Yeah, because now we have the equivalent of legal bribery.
 It is legal, but somebody that wants a special favor from the Congress or from the White House, from the governor’s mansion or whatever, gives unlimited amounts of money through various means, and they don’t give it for nothing.
 They expect some special treatment or they expect their voice to be heard, at least, you know, when the candidate who they have helped finance gets in office.
 So, that’s what needs to be changed.

 I had the most fun I’ve ever had during a pledge drive on Wednesday, Dec.
-11 as Arkansas PBS featured an evening airing Willie Nelson’s 90 Birthday Celebration, followed by a 1990 concert with country supergroup the Highwaymen, which was made up of Willie Nelson, Johnny Cash, Waylon Jennings and Kris Kristofferson.
+11 as Arkansas PBS featured an evening airing Willie Nelson’s 90 Birthday Celebration, followed by a 1990 concert with country supergroup the Highwaymen, which was made up of Nelson, Johnny Cash, Waylon Jennings and Kris Kristofferson.

 I’ve long been a huge fan of Willie and have seen him in concert more than any other performer — maybe a dozen times since 1990.
-I spoke about being introduced to Willie’s music at a young age in the 1970s when my mom would play his 8-tracks Red Headed Stranger and Stardust on every family trip to see my grandparents.
-I didn’t enjoy Willie then, but over the years watching him perform during the first Farm Aid concert in 1985 and many times on Austin City Limits helped me begin building an appreciation.
+I spoke about being introduced to Willie’s music at a young age in the 1970s when my mom would play his 8-tracks Red Headed Stranger and Stardust on practically every family trip to see my grandparents.
+I didn’t enjoy Willie then, but over the years, watching him perform during the first Farm Aid concert in 1985 and many times on Austin City Limits helped me begin building an appreciation.
 Eventually seeing him in concert, I realized what an amazing performer he was.

 So it was a joy to talk about Willie as we were showing a couple of his concerts.
 Joining me on the air was singer-songwriter Ryan Harmon, who, despite his young age, has an encyclopedic knowledge of country music.
-Years ago he had worked in the marketing department at Arkansas PBS, but after being selected for an audition with ABC’s American Idol, took the encouragement he received and is now focused on building his career as a musician.
+Years earlier he had worked in the marketing department at Arkansas PBS, but after being selected for an audition with ABC’s American Idol, took the encouragement he received from judges and is now focused on building his career as a musician.

 If you watch the video below, you’ll see we had a great time on the air.
-The video only features highlights from our local breaks with none of the concerts we were showing to avoid any copyright infringements by posting this to YouTube.
+The video only features highlights from our local breaks with none of the concerts we were showing to avoid copyright infringements by posting this to YouTube.

 Among the things I spoke about during the pledge drive was my one experience interviewing Willie for a half-hour in South Florida in 2005.
 I was working for the Miami Herald, which had a partnership providing local news to PBS/NPR station WLRN.
 You can hear the interview and read a transcript here.